Dr-Dd/alacritty-circadian/README.md

 It should be quite easy to add a `launchd` service in `~/Library/LaunchAgents` although you'll have to provide your own service file (i don't own a Mac).

+## Known Problems

+### Ruamel Hibernation WakeUp

+In some very rare instances the ruamel yaml parser could mangle the config file when waking up from hibernation.
+This problem is hard to debug, but it's rare enough to not be of any hinderance.
+As a workaround, put your theme config on the bottom of the config file so that, in the event of a malfunction, you'll just have to restart the daemon.